Complex Clinical Reasoning - elearning for healthcare

 Enhanced practice is the preceding level of practice healthcare professionals can attain before advanced practice and is used to describe the practice of highly experienced, knowledgeable healthcare professionals who make complex decisions using specific knowledge and skills in a field of expertise, managing discrete aspects of a patient’s care within their current level of practice, which will be particular to a specific context.

 This programme is designed to work in parallel with supervision in practice for developing clinical reasoning skills in both the elearning and clinically based components of the programme’s learning.
 The clinically based component requires a supervisor to support clinical reasoning within the context and environment of the learner’s clinical practice.
-The elearning sessions aim to provide a supportive educational environment which can be followed up in practice, however the sessions are not meant to be exhaustive.
+The elearning sessions aim to provide a supportive educational environment which can be followed up in practice.
+The sessions are not meant to be exhaustive.

-There are 9 elearning sessions in total, which can be completed in any order or timeframe.
+There is a supervisor pack, and all the 9 elearning sessions should be completed under supervision in any order or timeframe.
+Details of each below:

 This session introduces the learning process and is an opportunity for you as a supervisor to present learning opportunities to the supervisee.
 This may create a space to collaborate with the supervisee and negotiate a learning programme that suits both parties.